temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

  - **Clone environment** - create an identical environment by copying the Environment and configuration repository

- - **Upgrade** - the feature is only available for the **Model Bank/ OSS Stack Template**, therefore Extend environments.
+ - **Upgrade** - the feature is only available for the **Model Bank TSS/ OSS Stack Template**, therefore Extend environments.
 By clicking on **Upgrade** you can boost the environment to the target template version.

      - Upon clicking on the button a pop-up appears which prompts to select another template from the list of available template:
       ![](./images/environment-upgrade-button.png)